Is Automated Daily Income a scam to avoid or a legit opportunity you can trust?

-This is an expensive and blatant scam that’s conned 1,000’s to lost money without any hope of getting it back.
+This is an expensive and blatant scam that's conned 1,000s into losing money without a hope of getting it back.

-According to AutomatedDailyIncome.com it’s just $47 to start making money, but this is just to get you on the first rung of the ladder.
-You’ll be strongly encouraged to buy upsells which cost up to $30,000 a time; this literally could bankrupt you.
+According to AutomatedDailyIncome.com, it costs just $47 to start making money, but this is just the first rung of the ladder.
+You'll be strongly encouraged to pay for upsells which cost up to $30,000 a time.
+Yes, this could literally bankrupt you.

-The more you trust the system, the more money you will lose.
-Instead of making money, you’ll find yourself worse off than when you started.
-There have been cases of retirees losing life savings when all they wanted was to supplement their pensions.
+The more you trust the system, the more money you'll lose.
+There have been cases of retirees losing life savings when all they wanted was to supplement their pension.

 But that's not even the worst part:

-This malicious scam forces its victims to scam other unsuspecting victims with the same scam to try and claw back some of the $10,000’s they’ve lost.
+This malicious scam forces victims to find other unsuspecting victims to try and claw back some of the $10,000s they've lost.

-Becoming a self-made online entrepreneur is the most legit, ethical and lucrative way to make money online.
-Check out my Weathy Affiliate review here and get started for free.
+Check out my Wealthy Affiliate review here and get started for free.

 What Is Automated Daily Income?